You're Entitled To Be Wrong

 Dowd received backlash in response to his above comments.
 He was forced to apologize for his statements, but MSNBC still fired him.

-News sites, columnists, and pundits didn’t seem to have the bandwidth nor the skills to cover Kirk’s death *and* the other pertinent components regarding Kirk’s death such as 1) his divisive politics and alarming statements/beliefs; 2) why people were sad, uncaring or gleeful about his death; 3) the GOP’s hyperbolic response to Kirk’s killing vs. their silence in response to the June 14, 2025 shootings in Minnesota that killed a state representative and her spouse and wounded a state senator and his spouse (which has been described as a “politically-motivated assassination”); and 4) Utah’s gun laws (allows anyone 21 years of age or older to carry an open or concealed gun – no permit required) which one could conclude may have made it easier for the gunman to carryout his plans.
+News sites, columnists, and pundits didn’t seem to have the bandwidth nor the skills to cover Kirk’s death *and* the other pertinent components regarding Kirk’s death such as 1) his divisive politics and alarming statements/beliefs; 2) why people were sad, uncaring or gleeful about his death; 3) the GOP’s hyperbolic response to Kirk’s killing vs. their silence in response to the June 14, 2025 shootings in Minnesota that killed a state representative and her spouse and wounded a state senator and his spouse (which has been described as a “politically-motivated assassination”); and 4) Utah’s gun laws (allows anyone 21 years of age or older to carry an open or concealed gun – no permit required) which one could conclude may have made it easier for the gunman to carryout his plan to kill Charlie Kirk.

 While covering Kirk’s shooting and death, the U.S. mainstream media was very careful about not showing videos or images of Kirk’s shooting.
 But they didn’t take that same care when it came to being truthful about Kirk the person.
 In fact, they went out of their way to cover-up images of his death and what was publicly-known about Charlie Kirk and his controversial statements.
 If you weren’t onboard with the hagiography, then you were fired, kicked to the curb and forced to apologize, or your show was cancelled (albeit temporarily).